bonnie/hiking-club-api/README.md

 Running the test is as simple as running `npm test` after installing dependencies

-Tests have been written with Jest and cover each API endpoint
+Tests have been written with mocha and chai and cover each API endpoint